-- It needs to be in writing. - Signed and dated by you, together with two witnesses who are not beneficiaries. - If you marry your Will is automatically revoked unless you specify the will is made in contemplation of that marriage. - A divorce does not invalidate a will so it is important to update your Will if personal circumstances change.
+- It needs to be in writing. - Signed and dated by you, together with two witnesses who are not beneficiaries of your Will and who must be present together at the time you sign your Will. - If you marry your Will is automatically revoked unless you specify the will is made in contemplation of that marriage.

-- You can prepare your own Will, but if you don't get it quite right it can be more expensive than not having one at all. - Any jointly owned assets (e.g. House or bank accounts) pass to the survivor, with or without a will.
+- A divorce does not invalidate a will so it is important to update your Will if personal circumstances change. - You can prepare your own Will, but if you don't get it quite right it can be more expensive than not having one at all. - Any jointly owned assets (e.g. House or bank accounts) pass to the survivor, with or without a will.